 Centre for Computer Research, Education and Services

-CCRES is an integral part of Centre for Mathematical, Computational and Data Science(CMCD) is responsible for providing computing and networking facilities to IACS users and groups.
+CCRES is an independent institutional service centre responsible for providing computing and networking facilities to IACS users and groups.
 Computing has become an essential tool for almost all scientific research.
 At IACS, computers are extensively used both in scientific computation as well as in preparation and publication of scientific papers.
 Scientific data and papers on research carried out by the IACS members are archived on computers, often in a form accessible over the network.
 Moreover, most scientists make a heavy use of Internet and email facilities for scientific literature access and collaboration.
 IACS also uses computers for processing of administrative and accounting data is done by computers connected through LAN.

 IACS local area network consists of about 1000 workstations and servers interconnected by a backbone of fiber optic cable that interconnects switches in various blocks.
 These block switches are connected by 100 mbps UTP cable to department switches from where UTP connections are provided to individual machines.

 The workstations are mainly used for scientific computing, web and email access and for scientific publication.
 Servers provide access to scientific data and papers.
 Institute's Administrative Data Processing cell has machines that keep institutes accounting and administrative data.
 IACS library runs a server providing online access to library catalogs and electronically subscribed journals.
 IACS LAN provides the interconnectivity between these machines.